pdxmeghan/student_tracker_psql/README.md

 CREATE TABLE courses (id serial PRIMARY KEY, name varchar, course_number varchar) CREATE TABLE courses_students (id serial PRIMARY KEY, course_id int, student_id int)

+You will also need to use the pg gem.

 #####Known Issues:
 ######You can only add students to a course.
 You cannot add a course to a student.
 You must enter the full name of a student or course NOT including the student or course number in order to select either one.